Getaway Lanai: Exploring the Pineapple Isle

 If you don't have friends or family on Lanai, there aren't many options for places to stay, which is why visitors often only do a day hop.
 However, spending the night here is the best way to really soak in the unique atmosphere of the place.
 At the center of the island, in Lanai City, is historic Hotel Lanai, offering charming, plantation-style lodging with free Wi-Fi in its 11 unique guest rooms.

-On the south shore, near Manele Harbor, a road lined with carefully manicured foliage opens into an oasis of comfort at the recently renovated, five-star Four Seasons Resort Lanai at Manele Bay.
+On the south shore, near Manele Harbor, a road lined with carefully manicured foliage opens into an oasis of comfort at the recently renovated, five-star Four Seasons Resort Lanai.
 The luxurious property overlooks the beautiful, deep-blue sea and striking rocky coastline.
 On-site activities include top-rate golf and tennis facilities and multiple pools, including an adults-only pool in a lagoon-like setting.

 Dining options range from chic resort restaurants to humble cafes, a coffee shop, and a farmers market.
 Most of your choices are in Lanai City, such as local favorite Blue Ginger Café, a homey bakery and restaurant that's open seven days a week and offers breakfast burritos and local favorites such as loco moco and sauteed mahimahi.
 The café is known for baking all its bread, hamburger buns and croissants for sandwiches, as well as pastries.
 Many people take home cinnamon buns and blueberry turnovers as omiyage—perfect made-in-Lanai gifts for family and friends.